-Jobs in skill shortage
+Jobs in skill shortage and labour shortage

 Skill shortages happen when employers find it hard to get staff with the right skills for the job.
-Knowing which jobs are in skill shortage can help you choose the best job option or decide what subjects to study.
+Knowing which jobs are in can help you choose the best job option or decide what subjects to study.

-Reasons for skill shortages
+Reasons for skill and labour shortages

-Skill shortages can happen because:
+Shortages can happen because: